What is the Estrobolome?

 The liver metabolizes estrogen and delivers it to the gut for excretion.
 The estrobolome includes bacteria that produce betaglucuronidase, an enzyme that reverts estrogen back into its unconjugated, active form.

 If there is an overgrowth of these bacteria, we can absorb too much estrogen back into the bloodstream resulting in elevated estrogen levels.
-Elevated betaglucuronidase and elevated estrogen are both associated with premenstrual syndrome, obesity, infertility, mood disorders, cardiovascular disease, and more .
+Elevated betaglucuronidase and elevated estrogen are both associated with premenstrual difficulties, weight gain, infertility, mood imbalance, poor cardiovascular health, and more .

 On the other hand, low levels of betaglucuronidase can cause problems too.
 Without enough microbes creating betaglucuronidase, your body can miss out on plant-based estrogens from the diet and resorption of estrogen when circulating levels are low.
 This can lead to overall low estrogen levels in the body and symptoms described above.